-Many of our volunteers are very pleased to come along to local groups who may be interested in finding out more about Bees Abroad.
-We don’t charge a fee, but most organisations like to give a donation of around £60 plus they often organise a raffle.
+As a guideline, we don’t charge a fee, but most organisations give a donation of around £60 plus they often organise a raffle or allow us to sell gift cards and cards or take a collection.
 Expenses to cover the cost of travel would be appreciated too.

 Stuart Andrews: South East, Canterbury, Dover